MicrosoftDocs/VBA-Docs/api/Visio.DisplayPropertyDialog.md

 ---

-# Viewer.DisplayPropertyDialog Method (Visio Viewer)
+# Viewer.DisplayPropertyDialog method (Visio Viewer)

 Displays the  **Properties and Settings** dialog box at the specified screen coordinates, in pixels, in Microsoft Visio Viewer.